Lagos Zoo - Conservation, education and fun in a zoo where the animal welfare comes first

 Conservation and education are important elements at Lagos Zoo.
 The zoo participates in several captive breeding programmes through the EAZA (European Association of Zoos and Aquariums) and regularly receives endangered species that remain with the zoo for some time, such as Tapirs and Darwin’s Rhea.
 It also collaborates and supports several conservation NGO projects.
 The staff are always on hand at Lagos Zoo to offer information and insights and the zoo is a popular venue for school visits.

 Feeding time is one of the highlights of a visit to Lagos Zoo – particularly the pelicans, otters and primates.
 Feeding the Lemurs can also be arranged on request – this is a restricted activity to ensure the well-being of the animals.
+Check out the video below about feeding time at the zoo.

 Lagos Zoo is a great place to visit for all ages.
 For sure, younger visitors will love the whole experience (the zoo is a super venue for kids’ parties), but adults too will be fascinated by the range of animals they can see and will appreciate how the zoo really does put the welfare of the animals before commercial concerns.
 Founded in 2000 by Paulo Figueiras, the zoo is fruit of a life-long passion for animals.